Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

 ### Languages Used

   • HTML5

   • CSS3

 ### Frameworks, Libraries & Programs Used

-    1. Bootstrap 4.4.1:

-       o Bootstrap was used to assist with the responsiveness and styling of the website.

-    2. Hover.css:
+  1. Hover.css:

-       o Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+  o Hover.css was used to add an underline effect to each link on the navbar and the website's text while being hovered over.

-    3. Google Fonts:
+  2. Google Fonts:

-       o Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+  o Google fonts were used to import the 'Carme' font and 'Racing Sans One" fonts into the style.css file - Carme is used for text and the menus and Racing Sans One for the headings (this combination of styles was used throughout the project).

-    4. Font Awesome:
+  3. Font Awesome:

-       o Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+  o Font Awesome was used on the footer bar to add social media icons for aesthetic and UX purposes.

-    5. jQuery:

-       o jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.

-    6. Git:
+  4. Git:

-       o Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+  o Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.

-    7. GitHub:
+  5. GitHub:

   o GitHub is used to store the project's code after being pushed from Git.

-    8. Photoshop:
+  6. Snipping tool:

-       o Photoshop was used to create the logo, resizing images and editing photos for the website.
+  o A snipping tool was used to create the logo, resizing images and editing photos for the website.

-    9. Balsamiq:
+  7. Balsamiq:

   o Balsamiq was used to create the wireframes during the design process.

 ## Testing